fpcbeacon/beaconpresbychurch/FORKING.md

 Once you have your fork, you'll need to set up the web page feature.

-To do that click on the "Settings" tab near the top.
+To do that, click on the "Settings" tab near the top.
 Next select "Pages" from the left menu.
-From here change the branch from "None" to "main.
+From here change the branch from "None" to "main".
 Then click "Save".

 | ![Github Pages Setup](images/github_pages_branch.png)